spacegraphcats/2018-paper-spacegraphcats/README.md

 metagenome assembly graphs reveals hidden sequence diversity.", [Brown et al., 2018](https://www.biorxiv.org/content/early/2018/11/05/462788).

-The paper in `paper/`; figure generation code is in `paper/figures/` along with supporting pipeline output.
+The paper is in `paper/`; use `make` to build the `main.pdf` file.

+Figure generation code is in `paper/figures/` along with supporting pipeline output.

 The base pipeline for generating the primary sequence output files is in `pipeline-base/`.
 See [the README](pipeline-base/README.md) for more info.